ksallberg/valuecalc/README.md

 Currently only running through NASDAQ. in terminal: runhaskell ValueCalc.hs

 How:
 For each ticker, this program calculates the balance sheet value of the company and compares it with the market cap to determine if the company is undervalued.
 A positive difference value shows how much undervalued the company is.
 A negative shows how overvalued it is.
-I'm not responsible in any way if your investments turn out to be bad!